Motability Car News For Quarter 3 2020

 At this time booking an appointment is essential to help everyone maintain social distancing and hygiene measures so dealerships can provide a safe, clean and comfortable environment for all customers and employees.

 If you want to visit a car showroom you will need to make an appointment with a Motability Specialist so that they can plan your visit and spend the right amount of time with you to make sure you choose the right vehicle.

 It's possible you'll see some mistakes being made by team members or other customers, but please don't start recording videos or taking photos to upload to social media.
 Speak to a member of the management team or perhaps the dealership owner about your concerns first.
 This 'new normal' is new for everyone and it may take some people a little more time than others to get absolutely everything right.

 Customer Satisfaction Rated At 98% For 8 Years

 The Motability Scheme helps disabled people stay active and mobile by allowing them to exchange their mobility allowance for a brand new car.
 The agreement runs for 3 years and pretty much every cost is covered, including insurance for up to 3 named drivers, all maintenance and servicing, tyre and windscreen cover, full breakdown cover plus a 60,000 miles’ mileage allowance.

-It's such a good package, that overall customer satisfaction has been independently measured at 98% for seven consecutive years.
+It's such a good package, that overall customer satisfaction has been independently measured at 98% for eight consecutive years.
 Join the 600,000 Motability customers who already enjoy the peace of mind that comes as standard with every car leased through the Motability Scheme.